lady-bluecopper/HypED/README.md

 1. *file_path*: path to the graph files
 2. *datasets*: space-separated list of graph names
 3. *proj*: space separated list of s values, where each value gives the name of the s-line graph
-4. other parameters: CTL requires a list of tree-witdh values (*tws*), while HL requires a list of numbers of vertices (*lands*)
+4. other parameters: CTL requires a list of tree-width values (*tws*), while HL requires a list of numbers of vertices (*lands*)

 The queries can be answered using the bash script *query.sh*.
 This script includes some comments on its usage.

-For further information, please refer to the readme files included in the folders, or to the original repositories [3, 4].
+For further information, please refer to the ReadMe files included in the folders, or to the original repositories [3, 4].

 ## License